-Question 3: Will the CTACSub members seek to extend their authorizations and thus introduce review reports at the latest 18 months before the end of the respective review periods?
+Question 3: Will the CTACSub Members seek to extend their authorizations and thus introduce review reports at the latest 18 months before the end of the respective review periods?

-Response: CTACSub has decided to continue its work and will file a review report.
-The details still have to be determined.
-However, given that the regulatory requirements for obtaining authorization have become ever more demanding over the past six years, the success of the review report will ultimately depend on the quality and representativeness of the information provided by DUs.
-For this reason, CTACSub will require the factual and financial collaboration of ALL DUs who wish to be covered by the review report (and thus prolongation of the authorization).
+Response: CTACSub has decided to continue its work and several CTACSub Members have formed a subgroup ('CTACSub 2') to file a review report.
+Given that the regulatory requirements for obtaining authorization have become ever more demanding over the past six years, the success of the review report will ultimately depend on the quality and representativeness of the information provided by DUs.
+For this reason, CTACSub2 does require the factual and financial collaboration of ALL DUs who wish to be covered by the review report (and thus prolongation of the authorization).